 Production level part and process.
 All streams of planned multiple stream processes, or the only planned production process, have been completed.
-All elements of PPAP are completed, except run at rate.
+The production tools and equipment are homeline and operational at the intended production supplier.
+Processes are manned by production personnel.
+All Phase 2 PPAP elements are completed.